Marshall Burt: Gun policy

 Burt is a gun-rights supporter and opposes expanding gun control regulations.
-He opposes all gun registration and instant background checks, and calls for "no permit or residency required for either open or concealed carry [in the state of Wyoming]."
+He opposes all gun registration and instant background checks, and calls for "no permit or residency required for either open or concealed carry [in the state of Wyoming]".

 Healthcare

 Burt opposes federal and state vaccine mandates, calling them "unconstitutional".

 Personal life

-Burt lives in Green River, Wyoming, with his wife, Theresa Burt and his two children.
+Burt lives in Green River, Wyoming and has two children.
+He divorced his wife Theresa after leaving office.
 He is a Lutheran.